toperrrrrrrr/Fairr/Fairr/QUICK_FIXES.md

 - [ ] Delete legacy `FairrDestinations.kt` (duplicate of sealed `Screen`).
 - [ ] Convert remaining multi-mutable-state ViewModels to single `uiState` data-class pattern.
 - [ ] Annotate TODO comments with a ticket/owner to avoid lingering placeholders.

+## Optional Clean-ups & Follow-ups

+These are low-risk tidy-ups discovered while fixing the quick tasks.
+They can be picked up opportunistically:

+- Remove the now-unused `@IoDispatcher` qualifier and `DispatchersModule`, or refactor remaining repositories to use injected dispatchers consistently.
+- Ensure UI controls invoke the new `leaveGroup()` / `removeMember()` functions in `GroupSettingsViewModel` (buttons may be placeholders at present).
+- Add an integration test to verify `SettlementService.recordSettlement()` sets `isPaid=true` on splits and enrols partial payments correctly.
+- Consider pruning duplicate `ExpenseRepository` paths under the nested `Fairr/` directory if they are legacy copies.

 ---
 _Tackle these items first to make the app safer, faster, and more polished without deep architectural changes._